-As at the date of this MD&A, the Company holds 59 granted mining concessions covering 16,548 hectares at its flagship Ayawilca Project in the Department of Pasco, owned by its 100%-owned subsidiary Tinka Resources S.A.C.
+As at the date of this MD&A, the Company holds 59 granted mining concessions covering 16,548 hectares at its flagship Ayawilca Project in the Department of Pasco held by Tinka Resources S.A.C., a 100%-owned subsidiary of Tinka.

-The Company also holds 39 granted mining concessions covering 31,900 hectares (and 7 concession applications for 3,900 hectares) through its 100%-owned subsidiary Darwin Peru S.A.C. ("Darwin").
-The majority of the Darwin concessions (35 granted mining concessions for 28,800 hectares and 2 applications for 700 hectares) form the Silvia copper-gold exploration project (the "Silvia Project") immediately adjacent to the Ayawilca Project in the Department of Huanuco, Central Peru.
+The Company also holds 44 granted mining concessions covering 34,400 hectares and 2 concession applications for 700 hectares held by Darwin Peru S.A.C. ("Darwin"), a 100%-owned subsidiary of Tinka.
+The Silvia Project forms the majority of these mining claims, consisting of 35 granted mining concessions for 29,400 hectares in the Department of Huanuco, Central Peru.